-are two regularization terms which penalize the network whenever the dynamics do not satisfy, respectively, the conservation of the total Hamiltonian and the Dirac constraints, both primary and secondary.
-Evidently, the quantity $H_{t0} = H_{t}(\textbf{z}_0)$ is the initial value of the total Hamiltonian.
+with $w_{en}$ and $w_c$ being weight parameters and } are two regularization terms which penalize the network whenever the dynamics do not satisfy, respectively, the conservation of the total Hamiltonian and the Dirac constraints.
+Note that Eq. \eqref{loss_gen} involves the Hamilton-Dirac equations \eqref{Hamilton_Dirac_eqs} rather than the standard Hamilton equations \eqref{Hamilton_eqs} and evidently the quantity $H_{0} = H_{t}(\textbf{z}_0)$ is the initial value of the total Hamiltonian.